 - Work-study programs

 - Student loans

-Many student loans place maximum borrowing limits on loans that are aligned with your tuition balance after you’ve exhausted all other aid options.
-For example, if your tuition for the year is $10,000, and you’ve been granted a $5,815 Pell Grant and a $2,000 scholarship, your balance is $2,225 and you wouldn’t be allowed to borrow more than that when using certain loans.
-This applies more so to federal loans than private ones.
+Many student loans place maximum borrowing limits after you’ve exhausted all other aid options.
+For example, if your tuition for the year is $10,000, and you’ve been granted a $5,920 Pell Grant and a $2,000 scholarship, your balance is $2,080 and you wouldn’t be allowed to borrow more than that when using certain loans.
+This applies to both federal and private ones.